iris-crm/php-sdk/docs/Api/SubscriptionsApi.md

 # **subscriptionsSampleApiUpdatedGet**
 > \Swagger\Client\Model\ApiUpdated subscriptionsSampleApiUpdatedGet()

-Receive a notification when this API is updated.
+Receive a notification when this API is updated

 Example use: stay aware of changes and additions to the API.